ReTable/ui-kit/libraries/portal-root-for/README.md

 # @tabula/portal-root-for

-:construction: WIP: Allows to get or create portal root.
+Allows to get or create portal root.

 ## Installation